 The Substance Abuse Counseling major equips students entering the addiction recovery field.
-To be licensed in the field of chemical dependency counseling in Ohio, there are three requirements that must be met.
-They include:
+To be licensed in the field of chemical dependency counseling in Ohio, three requirements must be met:

 PSY2450 Principles of Behavior3